-- (a) The AER must make a final decision in relation to the Network Operator. - (a1) In making a final decision in relation to the Network Operator, and subject to clause 6A.16, the AER must have regard to each of the following: - (1) the information contained in or accompanying the Revenue Proposal; - (2) written submissions received under this Part E; and - (3) any analysis undertaken by or for the AER that is published as part of the final decision.
+- (a) The AER must make a final decision in relation to the Network Operator. - (a1) In making a final decision in relation to the Network Operator, and subject to clause 6A.16, the AER must have regard to each of the following: - (1) the information contained in or accompanying the Revenue Proposal; and, if applicable, the financeability request; - (2) written submissions received under this Part E; and - (3) any analysis undertaken by or for the AER that is published as part of the final decision.